 - Remember to blink regularly when reading or staring at a computer screen for long periods of time.

 - Increase the humidity in the air at work and at home.

 - Wear sunglasses outdoors, particularly those with wraparound frames, to reduce exposure to drying winds and the sun.

 - Nutritional supplements containing essential fatty acids may help decrease dry eye symptoms in some people.
 Ask your optometrist if taking dietary supplements could help your dry eye problems.

-- Avoiding becoming dehydrated by drinking plenty of water (8 to 10 glasses) each day.
+- Avoid becoming dehydrated by drinking plenty of water (8 to 10 glasses) each day.